Fair Wages for Healthcare Workers

 Healthcare Minimum Wage Law delayed

 In a disappointing decision, the state of California has decided to delay the first year implementation of the Healthcare Minimum Wage Law.
-The law will now go into effect no later than January 1, 2025.
+The law will now go into Oct.
+16, 2024.

 Raising wages for the lowest paid frontline healthcare workers is critical to addressing the staffing shortages in our hospitals and medical facilities that is leading to a patient care crisis.
 Delaying pay raises means the crisis gets worse with more and more healthcare workers leaving their jobs and fewer people applying for jobs in the field.